 - Policy makers and politicians.
 They have little time and attention, the information might be sent or presented to them by someone else.
-They need short, concise explanations and the ability to find more detail if they want to dive into it.
+They need short, concise explanations and the ability to find more details if they want to dive into it.

 - Concerned citizens.
 They may now know the basics and need to be informed.
 They are not specialists but might get involved.
-They need concise, entry level explanations and clear calls to action.
+They need concise, entry-level explanations and clear calls to action.